Current areas of focus

 3. Measures to be conducted within a QAF that provides the necessary structures and systems to monitor performance and fidelity against defined processes.

-A Working Group of ICONIC has been tasked with the development and escalation at scale of a Quality Assurance Framework, initially for anthropometry, but eventually for other markers of nutritional wellbeing.
+A Working Group of ICONIC was tasked with the development and escalation at scale of a Quality Assurance Framework, initially for anthropometry, but eventually for other markers of nutritional wellbeing.
 The ambition is that this should be available across sub-Saharan Africa as the Quality Assurance Framework and Nutrition for Africa (QAFANA) for the collection and curation of secure nutritional data that can be used with confidence for policy, planning, monitoring and evaluation in critical areas of the health sector (cancer), the education sector (childhood obesity) and the agricultural sector (food and nutrition security).

 As a first step, colleagues from Ghana spent two weeks at the University of Southampton for training and competency assessment required to the level of trainer.
 During their stay, the Working Group had the opportunity to also discuss the wider introduction of QAFANA: its scope, nature and strategy.